 - Self catering so you don’t have to worry about any dietary needs being catered for adequately, just do it yourselves.
 Having said that we have also stayed at an Air BnB where the host made us cooked breakfast in the morning which was lovely!

 - More space!
 Most Air BnBs are proper homes and usually have a garden.
 It gives you more space to spread out and outdoor areas for the kids to let off steam.
-We’ve found this invaluable with the kids.
+I’ve found this invaluable with the kids.
 Their favourite thing about our Air BnB in Ireland was the rope swing in the garden.

 - There are some really amazing quirky places you can rent to stay in.
 It’s well worth a good look around at whats available in the area you are visiting.
 We’ve seen tree houses, lighthouses, etc. Make your accommodation part of the adventure!

 Air BnB Cons